djotaku/Glitch-Garden/README.md

 Nearly all assets from a defunct game called Glitch (https://www.glitchthegame.com/) that made all its assets Creative Commons CC0 1.0 Universal Public Domain Dedication.

-# What I've done since finishing this section of the calss
+# What I've done since finishing this section of the class

 Nothing yet, haven't finished